Near Summerville in Dorchester County, South Carolina — The American South (South Atlantic)

 Erected 1964 by S.C.
 Daughters of American Colonists and Daughters of Colonial Wars.
 (Marker Number 18-4.)

 Marker series.
-This marker is included in the Daughters of Colonial Wars, the Daughters of the American Colonists, the National Historic Landmarks, and the Signers of the Declaration of Independence marker series.
+Daughters of Colonial Wars, the Daughters of the American Colonists, the National Historic Landmarks, and the Signers of the Declaration of Independence marker series.

 Also see . . .